jslfree080/visual-review-algorithm/README.md

     };
 }

-// Define the Fibonacci function function fibonacci(n) {
+// Define the fibonacci function function fibonacci(n) {
     if (n <= 2) {
         return 1;